 About the Author

-Camila is a fashion consultant in Ottawa, Canada.
+Camila is a fashion consultant and stylist in Ottawa, Canada.
 She has worked in the fashion industry for nearly a decade with companies such as La Maison Bridal and Evening, Nordstrom, and Dynamite where she has honed in on special occasions and professional wear.
+She is available to PBE clients for 1:1 Styling for photo sessions.

 Her daily mission is to make you look good and feel even better.